Bill Questions - Payments - Collections - Financial Assistance

 Photo ID and Insurance Card

-At the time of registration, each patient is asked to provide a photo ID along with either a current insurance card or information about their current insurance carrier, as well as any specific forms or original documentation (claim forms, authorizations, referrals, etc.) required by the carrier.
+We ask each patient to provide a photo ID along with either a current insurance card or information about their current insurance carrier.
+We also ask for any specific forms or original documentation (claim forms, authorizations, referrals, etc.) required by the carrier.

-As a courtesy, KHC will file insurance claims on behalf of our patients, but they are ultimately financially responsible for the services provided.
+KHC will file insurance claims on behalf of our patients, but they are financially responsible for services provided.
 This responsibility entails working directly with the insurance carrier(s) to provide any and all information/support necessary for them to make a payment to KHC.
 In addition, the patient is responsible for contacting their insurance carrier(s) directly regarding any concerns about the amount(s) they deem to be a patient liability.

 If you are uncertain about your current health insurance policy benefits, you should contact your insurance company to learn the details about your benefits, out-of-pocket fees, and coverage limits prior to receiving medical services.

 You are responsible to notify us of all changes to your insurance coverage.
 If you fail to notify us of changes to your insurance coverage, we cannot guarantee an insurance payment will occur.
 If your claim is denied because we were not notified of any change(s) to your insurance, you may be billed directly for all of the charges incurred.

 Given that KHC’s primary focus is on achieving the best possible clinical outcomes, our doctors and staff will perform any and all services that are deemed medically necessary, regardless of a patient’s ability to pay.
 Therefore, we recommend that our patients have a familiarity with their covered insurance benefits and actively participate with their doctor in making health care decisions to keep their health costs manageable.

 Health insurance co-payments are due at the time of service and can be paid by cash, check or credit card.